bolencki13/Menu/README.md

     - (void)addSwipeGestureToView:(UIView*)view;

 Menu is then built.
-If for any reasion you need to change the settigns of Menu call this function to update accordingly.
+If for any reasion you need to change the settings of Menu call this function to update accordingly.

 Menu can also be called by UIButtion with (Dismissed with a simular function see .h file):